 Producer | Archivist | Writer

-Djali Brown-Cepeda is a Cultural Preservationist and Award-winning filmmaker from Lenapehoking (New York City), working within archival, film, and television spaces to preserve Black and Brown stories.
-As an Afro-Indígena Caribeña and Olorisa Yemayá (initiated priestess of the Lucumí tradition), her work is rooted in remembrance, reclamation, and rematriation, centering oral tradition and lived experiences as pathways toward cultural restoration.
+Djali Brown-Cepeda is a Cultural Preservationist, Archivist, and Award-winning filmmaker from Lenapehoking (New York City), working within archival, film, and television spaces to preserve Black and Brown stories.
+An Afro-Indigenous, Caribbean Olorisa Yemayá (initiated priestess of the Lucumí tradition), her work is rooted in remembrance, reclamation, and rematriation, centering oral tradition and lived experiences as pathways toward cultural restoration.

-She is the founder of NuevaYorkinos, a digital archive and multimedia project documenting Latino and Caribbean New York City through family photographs, videos, and stories.
-Running the project with her life partner, the two have amassed over 1,000 stories and 2,500 visual media since its inception in 2019, have exhibited in countless spaces, from El Museo del Barrio to MoMA PS1.
+She is the founder of NuevaYorkinos, a multimedia, digital project dedicated to documenting and preserving New York City’s Latino and Caribbean culture and history through family photographs, videos, and stories.
+A counter-archive empowering participants to tell their own stories as radical acts of self-determination and liberation, NuevaYorkinos has amassed over 1,000 stories and 2,500 visual media since its inception in 2019, have exhibited in countless spaces, from El Museo del Barrio to MoMA PS1.
 Her work has been featured in publications like The New Yorker, Dazed DigitalThe New York Times, Latina Magazine, and has led her to speak at various institutions, including Columbia University, the MET, and TIME Magazine.

 CONTACT: DJALI@NUEVAYORKINOS.COM